aiven/aiven-docs/docs/products/postgresql/howto/repair-pg-index.md

 :::warning
 Re-indexing applies locks to the table and may interfere with normal use of the database.
-In some cases, it can be useful to manually build a second index concurrently alongside the old index and then remove the old index:
+In some cases, it can be useful to manually build a second index concurrently alongside the old index and remove the old index:

 ```